ClinicalTrials.Veeva

 • Pregnancy or breast feeding ;

-• Adult patient under legal protection (incapable adult or ward of court) ;
+• Adult patient deprived of freedom or under legal protection (patients under guardianship or curatorship) (article L1121-6 of the French Health Code) ;

 • Patient already included in this trial ;